Our Bed Linen Care page gives care and washing instructions for all our fabrics.

 b.
 Silicon based super shine VIVISHINE from Ebay.

-Polish gently with a very soft cloth, small areas at a time.
+Polish gently with a soft, lint free cloth, small areas at a time.
 Do not let polish sit on latex for more than 3 seconds before wiping off.

 General care : Recommendations